Unified Model for Probing Solar Cell Dynamics via Cyclic Voltammetry and Impedance Spectroscopy

+\end{widetext} Note that both are frequency dependent and have been represented in panels~\ref{Figure3new} (a) and (b) by setting $\tau_p=\tau_n=\tau_0$ for simplicity.
+Increasing the DC bias reduces the resistance and increases the apparent capacitance due to the $e^{\frac{e V_S}{k_B T}}$ factor in both Eq.~\ref{RD} and \ref{CD} while both collapse in the high frequency limit, $\omega \tau_0 \rightarrow \infty$.

+The corresponding Nyquist plots for the diode current with $m=1$ are shown in Fig.\ref{Figure3new}(c).
+The negative phase of the impedance confirms the capacitive nature of the drift-diffusion component across the entire frequency spectrum.
+This characteristic extends to all higher-order modes beyond the fundamental one.
+At the microscopic level, the apparent capacitive response arises because any change in voltage requires the transfer of a certain amount of charge (electrons and holes) to reach a new equilibrium state, which depends on the applied bias~\cite{Bonch-Bruevich1977}.
+Additionally, as described by Eq.~\ref{jdfin}, the asymptotic behavior for high-frequencies attains the Warburg limit for diffusive transport~\cite{Warburg1901} given by

-where $G^{(m)}$ and $B^{(m)}$ represent the conductance and susceptance, respectively, for the m-th mode.
-This decomposition allows us to define the impedance per mode~\cite{LopezRichard2024} as the inverse complex admittance, $Z^{(m)}=\left[G^{(m)}(\omega) +i B^{(m)}(\omega) \right]^{-1}$.
-While this work explores the multimode behavior, acknowledging the prevailing focus on fundamental mode analysis in traditional impedance studies, Fig.~\ref{Figure3} presents results for the $m = 1$ mode.
-The results of IS are represented in Figs~\ref{Figure3} (a) and (b), which correspond to the Bode plots for the first mode conductance and susceptance, respectively.
+This linear trend is illustrated with a dashed line in Fig.~\ref{Figure3new} (c) for the $m=1$ mode.

+The results of IS taking into account the contribution of the memristive components introduced in Eq.~\ref{jmfin} are represented in Figs~\ref{Figure3} (a) and (b), which correspond to the Bode plots for the first mode conductance and susceptance, respectively.
 These plots are obtained by varying the DC bias, $V_S$, and all curves exhibit a transition at $\omega \tau \sim 1$ (on logarithmic scale).
 To emphasize the high-frequency behavior, the first-mode susceptance is plotted as $B^{(1)}/\omega$.
-This highlights the limiting trend
+This approach emphasizes the asymptotic trend towards the geometric capacitance, as given by

 This behavior arises because the reactive contributions to the susceptance in Eq.~\ref{jdfin} grow as $\omega^{1/2}$ for high frequencies, while the displacement contribution grows linearly with frequency.
 The specific parameter choices of $\eta < 0$ and $\alpha= 0.9$ were made to highlight a recurring controversy encountered during solar cell characterization: the interplay between seemingly inductive and capacitive responses observed in impedance spectroscopy.
 Figure~\ref{Figure3} (b) reveals a noteworthy trend.
 At higher DC bias values, the first-mode susceptance becomes negative for low frequencies.
 This behavior can be interpreted as an apparent inductive character in the system.
 The origin of this negative susceptance lies in Eq.~\ref{jmfin} that contains the reactive contributions to the susceptance.
 The sign of these contributions is determined by terms proportional to the functions $M(V_S)$ and $N(V_S)$, defined in Eqs.~\ref{M} and~\ref{N}, respectively.
 In our case, the slight asymmetry introduced by the parameter $\alpha=0.9$ in Eq.~\ref{gen} causes the sign of the generation function (and thus its character) to be dependent on the polarity.
 This dependence on polarity can lead to a negative susceptance under specific operating conditions, as observed in Fig.~\ref{Figure3}(b).
 To further illustrate the impact of increasing DC bias on the impedance behavior, Fig.~\ref{Figure3}(c) presents the corresponding Nyquist plots.
 The arrow indicates the direction of increasing frequency.
 Many other combinations of intrinsic ($\tau$, $\alpha$, $\eta$, $E_B$) and extrinsic parameters ($\omega$, $V_S$, $V_0$, $T$) not explored here also produce inductive responses.